dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 Another important thing that we need to note is that the commands above are using two bash variables: `CLIENT_ID` and `CLIENT_SECRET`.
 These variables were extracted from an API configured on a free Auth0 account.
 To learn more about APIs and Auth0, take a look into [the official documentation](https://auth0.com/docs/quickstart/backend/java-spring-security/01-authorization).

 ## Conclusion

+Throughout this article, we learned about some interesting topics like embedded application servers and how to configure a Spring 5 project to use one.
+We also learned how to create a Java executable file using a Gradle plugin called Shadow and how to add support to JSON messages on Spring 5.
+Lastly, we saw that configuring a security layer on a Spring 5 project is straightforward.

+Having managed to address all these topics in a short article like that is a proof that Spring 5 is becoming more like Spring Boot.
+Although Spring Boot is a few miles ahead when talking about ease of use, we can see that it's quite easy to bootstrap Spring 5 applications that support important features like JSON messages and security.